viapeople-inc/v-read-more-box/README.md

 # v-read-more-box
-Vue component - content is clipped at specified height, with an automatic "read more"/"read less" controls, as well as, a fade-out.
+Vue component - content is clipped at the specified height, with an automatic "read more"/"read less" controls, as well as, a fade-out.

 ## To install: